 - If you are happy that all of the information contained in your application is correct and your circumstances have not changed, you may wish to appeal against the decision made by the Panel.

 - If you would like to submit an Appeal, please notify us in the first instance.
 You will be offered help and support from a Money and Support Adviser with this process.

 - If you decide to not meet with an Adviser, please submit your Appeal Letter outlining why you feel you should receive assistance/further assistance to firstname.lastname@example.org, citing ‘Hardship Fund Appeal’ in the subject line.

 - Once received, your appeal will be passed to the Hardship Fund Panel who will re-consider your case.
 If the Panel uphold their original decision then the appeal will be passed to the Hardship Fund Committee.

 - If the Hardship Fund Committee uphold the Panel’s decision, then your case will be considered by the Director of Student Services.

 - Once an appeal has been received, a decision will normally be communicated to you within 20 working days.

-If you are unsure whether a review or appeal is the best course of action, you can book an appointment with a Student Money Adviser who will be able to assist you.
+If you are unsure whether a review or appeal is the best course of action, you can book an appointment with a Money and Support Adviser, who will be able to assist you.

-If you wish to arrange an appointment with Student Money Adviser please book online via UniLife or call (01443) 483778.
+If you wish to arrange an appointment with an Adviser please book online via UniLife or call (01443) 483778.

 Students who have submitted an appeal and are unhappy with the decision may wish to consider submitting a complaint to the University.